 WAC 173-424-840 Applications and Criteria for Ecology Approval of Verification Bodies and Verifiers.
-Commented [AS77]: Establishes requirements to apply to Ecology and receive approval to work as a verifier.
-Contains information on application procedures, experience requirements, training required, and similar details.
-Also includes procedures for modification, suspension, and revocation of Ecology approval.

 (1) Application for approval.
 A business entity or person seeking ecology approval or renewal of ecology approval to perform verification under this chapter as a verification body Eor verifier must submit an application to ecology, on a form approved by ecology, that includes the following information: